-Toolkit For Success is a pre-college research and workshop immersion program for newly admitted physics majors.
-Established by UMD Department of Physics' Office of Student & Education Services, Toolkit aims to empower and prepare underrepresented students prior to their first semester.
-Next year’s program will run from June 27th to August 5th, 2022.
+Toolkit For Success is a pre-college immersion program for newly admitted students.
+Underrepresented minority physics majors and transfer students are encouraged to apply.
+Established by UMD Department of Physics' Office of Student & Education Services, Toolkit aims to empower and prepare students through academics, career development, and community prior to their first semester.

 Previous Projects include: